MasonrySaver Heavy Duty Water Repellent Review 2023 4.9/5 (9)

 Cost per foot: 8 (see note)

-– The MasonrySaver Heavy Duty is very reasonably priced at $219.99 per 5-gallon pail.
+The MasonrySaver Heavy Duty is reasonably priced at $249.99 per 5-gallon pail.
 We used 10 gallons of the sealer for our 1000 sq. foot driveway.
 This came out to $.14 per foot.

 Note: Mistake on Calculation.
-We actually used 7 gallons for a cost of $.30 per foot.
+I used 7 gallons for a cost of $.35 per foot.

 Durability/Spalling After 2 Years: 9

-– After 2 years the MasonrySaver Heavy Duty sealer still performed well with the beading water test.
-There was no pitting or spalling of the concrete.
+After two years, the MasonrySaver Heavy Duty sealer performed well on the beading water test.
+The concrete did not pit or spall.

 Warranty: 8